emmanueljs1/nbe/NbE.lagda.md

 ...           | inj₂ tt           = inj₂ tt
 ```

-The actual interpretation of the base type `𝟙` will in fact be an extension to
+The actual interpretation of the base type `𝟙` will be an extension to Agda's
-Agda's unit type that embeds liftable neutrals: `⊤̂` (pronounced "top hat").
-With
+unit type that embeds liftable neutrals: `⊤̂` (pronounced "top hat").
+With it
-it defined, we can also define the interpretation of types, along with
+defined, we can also define the interpretation of types, along with the
-the evaluation of terms.
+evaluation of terms.
 These are exactly as was shown earlier in pseudocode.

 ```agda
 data ⊤̂ : Set where